Rate on U.S. 30-year mortgage ticks up to 3.32 percent

-Mortgage buyer Freddie Mac said Thursday that the average rate for the 30-year fixed loan fell to 3.43 percent from 3.54 percent last week.
-That’s near the 3.31 percent reached in November, which was the lowest on records dating to 1971.
+Mortgage buyer Freddie Mac said Thursday that the average rate on the 30-year loan edged up to 3.32 percent.
+That's close to last week's rate of 3.31 percent, the lowest on records dating to 1971.

-The average rate on the 15-year fixed mortgage dipped to 2.65 percent from 2.74 percent last week.
-That’s slightly above the record low of 2.63 percent, also reached in November.
+The average on the 15-year fixed mortgage ticked up to 2.64 percent from 2.63 percent last week, also a record low.

-The average fee for 30-year mortgages was unchanged at 0.8 point.
-The fee for 15-year loans also was steady, at 0.7 point.
+The average fee for 30-year loans was 0.8 point, up from 0.7 point last week.
+The fee for 15-year loans was unchanged at 0.6 point.

-The average rate on a one-year adjustable-rate mortgage edged down to 2.62 percent from 2.63 percent last week.
-The fee for one-year adjustable-rate loans slipped to 0.3 point from 0.4.
+The average rate on a one-year adjustable-rate mortgage was steady at 2.56 percent.
+The fee for one-year adjustable-rate loans ticked up to 0.5 point from 0.4.